drumm-mv/bikesharing/README.md

 ## Summary:
-The subscribers appear to be disproportionately male and this usage appears to be primarily during work commute.
+The subscribers appear to be disproportionately male and their primary usage appears to be during the commute to and from work.

 Two additional visualizations that I would perform with the given dataset would be to map the top 100 starting/ending locations by weekday as well as to map the top 100 starting/ending locations by gender.